 Sign face capacity packaging uses the capacity parameters set in the sign type.

 During generation, selected manual messages reserve capacity before automatic messages are packed.
-WFP then plans the automatic messages for each face, applies destination groups and progressive disclosure, and checks whether the selected automatic messages fit the current capacity pass.
+WFP then plans automatic messages for each face, and checks whether the selected automatic messages fit within the current capacity pass.